Les Misérables Review: Story, Cast, Rating & Final Verdict

 The total runtime of Les Misérables is 359 minutes (5h 59m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.9/10, and global collection metrics, Les Misérables stands as a challenging project for the creators.
-It remains an essential piece of the 1925 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.9/10, and global performance metrics, Les Misérables is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1925 cinematic calendar.

 Frequently Asked Questions